skupperproject/refdog/README.md

   site controller.
 - A central configuration reference for Skupper.

-In addition, I'd like to use this exercise to work out what the CLI experience should be for provided and required services.
+In addition, I'd like to use this exercise to work out what the [CLI experience][services-cli] should be for provided and required services.

+[services-cli]: services-cli.txt

 A related project is mocking up the [GUI equivalent][skuppernetes] in the context of a Kubernetes console.